RWTH-HPC/sx-aurora-offloading/docs/internal/design.md

 # Basic Structure and Design

+!!! danger
+    This page is for internal and development use only.

 ## Libomptarget
 Libomptarget provides the offloading implementation for the target devices via plugins.
 Libomptarget and the plugins can be found in the [llvm repository](%%llvm%%) in the `openmp/libomptarget`